evanchang1217/Soft-actor-critic-dynamic-pricing/README.md

 - Interactive dashboard powered by Chart.js
 - CPI and reward trend tracking for economic stability analysis

 > Note: This project is designed to run on localhost.
-The dashboard shown above represents a live simulation running locally.